Aeronautical Rescue Coordination Centre: History

 The RAF Search and Rescue Force began in 1941, mainly rescuing aircrew from ditched aircraft.
-In 1997, the two control centres in Plymouth and Edinburgh were combined into one site at RAF Kinloss.
+On 12 December 1997, the two control centres in Plymouth and Edinburgh were combined into one site at RAF Kinloss.
 During its time as part of the RAF its motto was Constant Endeavour.

 In March 2016 ownership of tasking search and rescue aircraft transferred from the RAF to HM Coastguard based at the National Maritime Operations Centre (NMOC) in Fareham, Hampshire.

 Preparedness

 Coastguard helicopters and fixed wing aircraft are on standby 24 hours a day, 365 days a year, to assist those in difficulty, both at sea and over land.
 Helicopter crews are at 15 minutes notice from 8am until 10pm, extending to 45 minutes notice from 10pm until 8am overnight.
 Fixed wing crews are at 45 minutes notice from 8am until 10pm, extending to 60 minutes notice from 10pm until 8am overnight.

 Control centre

-The control centre is manned by HM Coastguard, who operate long-range HF and satellite communications equipment.
-And coordinating the tasking of helicopters and fixed wing aircraft following requests from the emergency services.
-With an area of responsibility spanning almost 1 million square miles, the ARCC deals with incidents across the whole of the UK out to halfway across the North Atlantic.
+The control centre is staffed by HM Coastguard, who operate long-range HF and satellite communications equipment.
+And tasking of helicopters and fixed wing aircraft following requests from the emergency services.
+With an area of almost 1 million square miles, the ARCC deals with incidents across the whole of the UK out to halfway across the North Atlantic.